regularjs/guide/en/syntax/inteplation.md

 ```

-you can find inteplation at either textNode or attributeNode.
+you can find interpolation at either textNode or attributeNode.

-## Text Inteplation
+## Text interpolation

-when used as text-inteplation, regular will create a TextNode and set the value as the node's textContent.
+when used as text-interpolation, regular will create a TextNode and set the value as the node's textContent.

 __Example__